Drones in our future.

 Since New Zealand has in the past shown initiative and boldness in enacting policy with both domestic and international import, the field of UAV regulation might be another way in with it can demonstrate its fore-sightedness when it comes to areas of universal concern.

-13 thoughts on “Drones in our future.
+13 Replies to “Drones in our future.”

 1. Hi